THE AGE OF METAPRENEURSHIP

 by CJ Cornell

-With 100,000 how-to books, dozens of entrepreneurship programs in every city, and an expert on every website – it should be pretty easy to become a successful entrepreneur.
+With 100,000 how-to books, dozens of entrepreneurship programs in every city and an expert on every website – it should be pretty easy to become a successful entrepreneur.
 But something’s wrong.

 Subtly, the world changed.
 Technology advanced and people changed.
 And yet, the field of entrepreneurship – particularly it’s teachings and techniques – hasn’t changed.
 The old rules and the old mindsets are holding you back.
 In fact, the more experienced you are, the worse it can get.

 The Age of Metapreneurship is about the future of entrepreneurship – a future that is just emerging now.
+It’s about a new kind of entrepreneurship, and a new kind of entrepreneur.

 The Age of Metapreneurship takes a step back – providing a 10,000-foot view so you can see patterns, avoid minefields, and understand the new terrain.
 Inside we’ll explore: